Alexmruth/SIT305ass2/readme.txt

-Alex Ruth SID: 216106075
+﻿Alex Ruth SID: 216106075

 APP TITLE: Cave Crawler
 PLATFORM: Android
 GITHUB: https://github.com/Alexmruth/SIT305ass2

 OVERVIEW: You play as an adventurer who has crashed his plane on a mysterious mountain.
 You must escape the mountain through a series of caves.
 Defeat hoards of enemies and buy upgrades along the way to help you reach the end!

 MAJOR FEATURES:
 Battle enemies: